A truly great library contains something in it to offend everyone.

 -From the American Library Association, Banned Books Week

-Readers from across the country and around the world will be able to participate virtually in the 31st anniversary celebration of Banned Books Week, September 22-28.
-Participants may proclaim the importance of the freedom to read by posting videos that will be featured on a dedicated Banned Books Week Virtual Read-Out YouTube channel.
+Readers from across the country and around the world will be able to participate virtually in the annual celebration of Banned Books Week.
+Participants may proclaim the importance of the freedom to read by posting videos.